-For us, education is not just about information but also transformation, touching the mind and heart.
+For us, education is not just about information, but also transformation, and touching the mind and heart.

 We are honest about our brokenness while walking on the path of restoration in Christ.

-Christianity isn’t an individual pursuit: about 80% of discipleship is just friendship.
+Christianity isn’t an individual pursuit; much of discipleship is just friendship.

-We don’t just read about great thinkers in history, we read them.
+We don’t just read about great thinkers in history, we read their works.

-The world is in need of leaders who draw others towards God’s story and who invest in others’ potential.
+The world is in need of leaders who draw others toward God’s story and who invest in others’ potential.

 The School of Christian Thought offers many student organizations to expand the learning experience of our students and prepare them for their professional careers.

 Various additional organizations exist within the University.
-Please check Student Life’s Organization List for a comprehensive list.
+Please check the list of Student Life Organizations for a comprehensive list.